Gagniuc/PC-World/README.md

 ## The scrolling neon information display

 One of the distinctive visual elements of the PC World interface is the red **neon/LED-style scrolling information panel** displayed above the main application.
 This is not a static image or a conventional scrolling Label control.
 The effect is rendered programmatically by the application.
 The implementation is contained primarily in `Mesagerie.frm`, where the `DrawNeon()` routine converts ordinary rendered text into a pixel-based display using separate graphical states for illuminated and non-illuminated cells.
-The resulting matrix is then shifted horizontally to produce the scrolling electronic-display effect.
-Conceptually, the rendering pipeline is:

 <div align="center">